repat/plentymarkets-rest-client/README.md

 // Init
 $client = new PlentymarketsRestClient($configFilePath, $config, $handleExceptions);

-// After that just use it like this:
+// After that just use it like so
 $client = new PlentymarketsRestClient($configFilePath);
 ```